Gauge Repeatability vs. Accuracy in Plastics Manufacturing

 • Readings bounce from 0.115” (inch) to 0.125” (inch) even when the tube diameter isn’t changing.

 • Operators can’t know if they’re in spec.
-This leads to over-adjustment, scrap, and downtime.
+This leads to unnecessary operator adjustments, scrap, and production downtime.

 Plastic tubing measured with a LaserLinc triple-axis laser micrometer for precise, repeatable diameter control.